marcinbelczewski/asynchronous-messaging-workshop/workshop/content/topic-queue-chaining-and-load-balancer/create-customer-notification-service-subscription/create-customer-notification-service-subscription-console.md

 ![Step 7](step-7-console.png)
 {{% /expand%}}

-Select the **JSON** tab and passed the following policy statement into it, after you have substitute <<...>> with the correct values.
+Select the **JSON** tab and passed the following policy statement into it, after you have substitute <<...>> and %INITIALS% with the correct values.
 It will add the permission to your Lambda function to access the Amazon SQS queue:

 {{%expand "policy" %}}
 ```bash